 In August Mittens came to the Pet Health Center very sick and was diagnosed with Hepatic Lipidosis causing Mittens to stop eating and drinking resulting in mass weight loss.
 Eventually a feeding tube was placed and we are glad to report that Mittens is as happy and healthy as she has ever been.
 It was the care and compassion she showed for her cat along with her positive upbeat personality that prompted us to offer her a position.
 Once she has mastered the skills necessary as a customer service rep she has her sights set on attending Mannor College to earn her degree in Veterinary Technology.

 When not at the hospital Maggie likes to spend her free time with family and friends and enjoying all that life has to offer.

 Customer Service Representative

-Alondra has recently joined the team as a volunteer.
+Alondra has started as our first student volunteer but earned her way as an employee.
 She is currently attending Kennsington Urban Academy and is looking to start her career as a veterinary technician upon graduating this spring.
 Always with a smile on her face she looks forward to learning everything she can about proper pet care and her role as a room assistant.